Webulux

 When we ran a deep inspection of their theme architecture, we found a massive Liquid loop buried inside a featured collection section.
 The logic was attempting to dynamically compare products, tags, and custom metafields to generate hyper-personalized recommendation blocks.
 Because this logic ran recursively for every single product card on the homepage, the server was suffocating.

 This is where backend delays compound into frontend disasters.
 If the Shopify server takes an extra 1.5 seconds to compile the HTML due to bad Liquid logic, the browser is forced to sit idle.
 It cannot start downloading CSS, executing JavaScript, or requesting those heavily compressed images until the HTML arrives.
 One backend delay creates a domino effect of frontend rendering delays.
+The most expensive version of this pattern is a recommendation section that turns Liquid into a collection scanner: what that loop actually costs and how to refactor it is the specific fix that drops TTFB from 950ms to 430ms without touching a single image.

 By simplifying the client's logic, reducing unnecessary nesting, and caching repeated outputs, we slashed the server response time.
 The LCP dropped instantly.
 The images were never the problem.